eqt-applicant/data-enrichment-task/README.md

 # Assumptions / Ideas for taking this further

 This pipeline will run in a daily / weekly batch fashion, scheduled by something like Apache Airflow.
 I will write this as a single script that runs on my laptop, but it shouldn't be too hard to convert this into a DAG.
-Upon doing that, I would add a step to load this into BigQuery to facilitate running queries against the data.
+Upon doing that, I would add a task to load this into BigQuery to facilitate running queries against the data.

 # Dependencies & tech